kmcdermo/Timing/README.md

 ### Full Recipe for Analyzers and Rest of MC Production (step1-3)

 Recipe to install of all the code necessary to run analyzers.
 Works so far on LXPLUS.
+Sidenote: the long block on the optional packages for the trigger are ONLY for actually playing with the displaced photon trigger and modifying it on the fly.
+Step1 (HLT) with our new trigger path will still work without these packages, so they can be omitted.

 ```
 cmsrel CMSSW_8_0_26_patch2